 Ben Gurion Canal VS Suez Canal

 An estimated 12% of world maritime trade passes through the Suez Canal making the route far from indispensable.
 Egypt can either build a new canal parallel to the Suez Canal or expand the existing one at a third of the cost proposed by Israel.
-The key reason for the construction of the Ben Gurion Canal is that merchant vessels sailing to and fro Asia and Europe have an alternative to sail around Africa’s southern tip.
+The key reason for the construction of the Ben Gurion Canal is that merchant vessels sailing to and fro Asia and Europe have an alternative to sailing around Africa’s southern tip.
 Africa’s southern tip route is more time consuming and expends more fuel.
-A shipper will have to choose from faster navigation via the Israeli Canal or the cost saving, but delayed transit due to the wait time, of the Suez Canal.
+A shipper will have to choose from faster navigation via the Israeli Canal or the cost-saving, but delayed transit due to the wait time, of the Suez Canal.
 The Ben Gurion Canal will also drastically reduce the possibility of a crisis in world trade like the one seen during the Suez Canal blockage.

 The military aspect

-The Suez Canal was built to profit from the international trade and was opened on 17th November 1869.
+The Suez Canal was built to profit from international trade and was opened on 17th November 1869.
 In 1888, the maritime powers of the era signed the Convention of Constantinople, which stated bluntly that the canal should be open to ships of all nations in times of both peace and war.
 Acts of hostility in the waters of the canal and the construction of fortifications on its banks were forbidden by the convention.
 Great Britain joined the convention in 1904.

 There were instances when naval ships were denied access to the Suez Canal, which included denial to Spanish Navy ships during the Spanish-American War of 1898, the Russian Navy during the Russo-Japanese War of 1905 and the Italian Navy during the Italian invasion of Ethiopia in 1935-36.
-In the two World Wars, no party was denied the canal use, but the Allied Forces dominated the canal.
-Israel was denied the canal use following the armistice between Israel and its Arab opponents in 1949.
+In the two World Wars, no party was denied canal use, but the Allied Forces dominated the canal.
+Israel was denied canal use following the armistice between Israel and its Arab opponents in 1949.
 The canal itself was a battleground during the Suez Crisis of 1956-57 and the Arab-Israeli war of June 1967.
 Egypt had physically barricaded both ends of the canal during the second crisis.
-All the three conditions of the Constantinople Convention were broken during these events.
+All three conditions of the Constantinople Convention were broken during these events.
 The canal was reopened in June 1975 and a peace treaty between Egypt and Israel was signed in 1979 resulting in all ships, including those of Israeli registration, having access to the canal.

-During the March 2021 Suez Canal blockage, the Pentagon said that the ongoing stoppage of traffic caused by a grounded container ship in the Suez Canal would affect the movement of U.S. Military vessels, but stressed that the Defense Department had alternative means of supporting operations in the area.
+During the March 2021 Suez Canal blockade, the Pentagon said that the ongoing stoppage of traffic caused by a grounded container ship in the Suez Canal would affect the movement of U.S. Military vessels, but stressed that the Defense Department had alternative means of supporting operations in the area.
 “We are not going to talk about specific operational impacts.
-The Suez Canal is an essential maritime choke point, and the longer passage is suspended, the more impact it will have to civilian and military transits.
+The Suez Canal is an essential maritime chokepoint, and the longer passage is suspended, the more impact it will have on civilian and military transits.
 However, we have alternate capabilities to mitigate impact and support to our operations in U.S. Central Command’s area of responsibility throughout any extended blockage,” said Rebecca Rebarich, a public affairs officer with the U.S. Naval Forces Central Command, U.S. 5th Fleet.

 The incident made the world rethink the responses to the choke points.
-A flurry of alternative routes was proposed, including the sea routes and Land – rail routes.
+A flurry of alternative routes was proposed, including the sea routes and Landrail routes.
 Israel too announced the Ben Gurion Canal.

 Ben Gurion Canal will give Israel the freedom from blackmail arising out of access to the Suez Canal.
 Arab states have been leveraging the Red Sea to pressure Israel and in response, Israel has decided to gain more control of the Red Sea.
 Not just the Arab states, even the African states around the Red Sea have conflicts among themselves and their strategies to deal with it are a concern to the Red Sea stakeholders.
 These African countries have cultural and economic affinities with the Arab states.